aapo-aapo/libarea/README.md

 Written by _Dan Heeks_ <danheeks@gmail.com>, derived from the [kbool](http://boolean.klaasholwerda.nl/bool.html) library written by _Klaas Holwerda_

+Minor build changes by <aapo.lankinen@gmail.com> for modern cmake, python3, and newer libboost to enable deprecated boost functionality.
+Also version bump to 0.3.0 to make FreeCAD happy; this library is needed for building FreeCAD.

 Here is some tool-path created with [Pocket](Pocket.md) ( Displayed using [HeeksCNC](https://github.com/Heeks/heekscnc) ).

 ## Installation ##